Application deadline: 17 June 2018

 The course has two phases:

-- Second phase: A 6-day face to face workshop (from 23-28 April 2018 in Geneva, Switzerland).
+- Second phase: A 6-day face to face workshop (from 17-22 September 2018 in Berlin, Germany).
 The face to face workshop is based on a scenario that simulates the deployment to and coordination of an evolving emergency.

 Who can apply?